tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/WEB入会_intl_en.md

 # **Overview**

-VooV meeting lets you to join a meeting from browser:
+VooV meeting lets you join a meeting from browser:

 1. You can mute or unmute, turn on or off video, add invitees, view attendees, rename and leave meeting.
 2. As a host, you can manage audio and video permissions of attendees, set up or revoke co-host, remove attendees and end meeting.